YanArt/EDA_Helper/README.md

 # EDA_Helper
-Code for "EDA Helper" shiny app
+Code for "EDA Helper" shiny app made as the final project of the "Data Products Development" course.